 - Reserved sticky teriyaki glaze can be refrigerated for up to 3 days, or frozen for up to 2 months.

-- Use the leftover miso paste to make Roasted pumpkin and mixed seed salad!
+- Miso paste is available refrigerated from Asian grocers.
+Use the leftover paste to make Roasted pumpkin and mixed seed salad!

 - You can toast your own sesame seeds, or cheat and buy them pre-toasted from Asian and Middle Eastern food stores.

 [Recipe 2] Teriyaki noodles with bok choy and chicken meatballs

 1 medium carrot, chopped into small match-sticks

 1 small red capsicum (bell pepper), thinly sliced